ICRAR/plasma-leap/plasma-leap-receiver/ReadMe.md

 ## Summary

-plasma-leap-receiver is a container including the entire pipeline for leap calibration on recieved spead2 observations by storing visibilities in an plasma in-memory data store.
+plasma-leap-receiver is a docker image including an entire pipeline for performing gpu-accelerated leap calibration on network recieved spead2 observations using a plasma in-memory data store.
+Included is a samples folder containing pipeline configurations for different observation sources.

 ### Pipeline Diagram